-Preheat your oven to 220°C. Pour enough oil into a baking tray to cover the bottom and pop into your oven.
+Preheat your oven to 220°C. Pour a glug of oil onto a baking tray and pop into your oven.
 TIP: Hot oil = crispy potatoes.
 Bring a large saucepan of water to the boil on high heat with 1/2 tsp salt.
 Chop the potatoes into 2cm wide wedges (no need to peel).
 Add the potatoes to the boiling water and cook, 5-6 mins, or until the edges have softened when you poke them with a knife.

 Meanwhile, trim and halve the carrots lengthways.
-Pop onto another baking tray.
+Pop onto a baking tray.
 Drizzle with oil, season with salt and pepper then toss to coat.
 Spread them out in a single layer then set aside.
 Pick the rosemary leaves from their stalks and roughly chop (discard the stalks).
-Halve, peel and chop the red onion into small pieces.
+Halve, peel and thinly slice the shallot.
 Peel and grate the garlic (or use a garlic press).

 Once the potatoes are ready, drain in a colander, then pop back in the pan.
-Sprinkle on the flour (see ingredients for amount) and three quarters of the rosemary.
-Give your pan a shake to fluff up the potatoes.
-Take your hot baking tray out of the oven and carefully transfer your wedges onto it in a single layer, turning in the oil.
-Season with salt, then roast on the top shelf of your oven until golden, 30-40 mins, turning halfway through.
-After 10-15 mins, add the carrots to the middle shelf of the oven and roast until tender 20-25 mins.
-Turn halfway through.
+Sprinkle on the garlic salt, flour (see ingredients for amount) and three quarters of the rosemary.
+Give your pan a shake to fluff up the potato.
+Take your hot baking tray out of your oven and carefully transfer your potatoes onto it in a single layer, turning in the oil.
+Season with salt, then roast the wedges on the top shelf of your oven until golden, 30-40 mins, turning halfway through.
+Add the carrots to the middle shelf of the oven 10-15 mins into the cooking time to roast until tender, 20-25 mins.

 Pop your (now empty) frying pan back on medium heat.
-Crush the peppercorns in the unopened sachet with a rolling pin.
 Add the water (see ingredients for amount), chicken stock paste and crushed peppercorns.
 Allow to reduce until thickened, 2-3 mins.
 Stir in the remaining creme fraiche, then take off the heat.
-Thinly slice the venison steaks and serve with the rosemary wedges, carrots and spinach alongside.
+Serve the venison with the rosemary garlic wedges, carrots and spinach alongside.
 Drizzle over the sauce.
 Enjoy!